theandrew168/devops/roles/postgresql/README.md

 Ansible role for installing and configuring a [PostgreSQL](https://www.postgresql.org/) database cluster

 ## TODO
-* Enable TLS and enforce hostssl for remote logins
 * Auto tune based on specs and usage

 ## Configuration